cysouw/diathesis/text/c06_prepositions.md

 ### [ – – | NL ] Weather-like manner-of-movement {#sec:prepositions-weather-manner-movement}

 Many weather verbs like *wehen* 'to blow' [@next] allow for a nominative subject that is moving in a weather-like manner, often induced by a weather phenomenon.
-In such constructions the locational phrase seems obligatory.
+In such constructions the location phrase seems obligatory.

 ::: ex
 a.
 Es weht.